I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_getfcpstatistics_out.md

 ### -field HBAStatus

-Contains a value associated with the WMI class qualifier <a href="storage.hba_status">HBA_STATUS</a> that indicates the result of an HBA query operation.
+Contains a value associated with the WMI class qualifier <a href="https://msdn.microsoft.com/library/windows/hardware/ff557233">HBA_STATUS</a> that indicates the result of an HBA query operation.

 ### -field FC4Statistics

-Contains a structure of type <a href="storage.msfc_fc4statistics">MSFC_FC4STATISTICS</a> that holds statistics for the specified FC-4 protocol.
+Contains a structure of type <a href="..\hbapiwmi\ns-hbapiwmi-_msfc_fc4statistics.md">MSFC_FC4STATISTICS</a> that holds statistics for the specified FC-4 protocol.

 ## -remarks
-The WMI tool suite generates a declaration of the GetFCPStatistics_OUT structure in <i>Hbapiwmi.h </i>when it compiles the <a href="storage.msfc_hbaadaptermethods_wmi_class">MSFC_HBAAdapterMethods WMI Class</a>.
+The WMI tool suite generates a declaration of the GetFCPStatistics_OUT structure in <i>Hbapiwmi.h </i>when it compiles the <a href="https://msdn.microsoft.com/library/windows/hardware/ff562506">MSFC_HBAAdapterMethods WMI Class</a>.

 ## -requirements